Environmental Protection Agency (EPA).

 EPA has evaluated the available toxicity data and considered its validity, completeness, and reliability as well as the relationship of the results of the studies to human risk.
 EPA has also considered available information concerning the variability of the sensitivities of major identifiable subgroups of consumers, including infants and children.

-Specific information on the studies received and the nature of the adverse effects caused by fluazinam as well as the no-observed-adverse-effect-level (NOAEL) and the lowest-observed-adverse-effect-level (LOAEL) from the toxicity studies can be found at http://www.regulations.gov in document, “Fluazinam.
-Human Health Risk Assessment to Support New Uses on Soybeans, the Melon Subgroup (9-A), and the Pepper/Eggplant Subgroup (8-10B), and to Support Registration Review” at pages 43-49 in docket ID number EPA-HQ-OPP-2012-0009.
+Specific information on the studies received and the nature of the adverse effects caused by fluazinam as well as the no-observed-adverse-effect-level (NOAEL) and the lowest-observed-adverse-effect-level (LOAEL) from the toxicity studies can be found at http://www.regulations.gov in the document titled “Fluazinam.
+Human Health Risk Assessment to Support Section 3 Registration for New Uses on Tuberous and Corm, Subgroup 1C, Mayhaw, Squash/Cucumber Subgroup 9B; Amended Uses on Cabbage” on page 44 in docket ID number EPA-HQ-OPP-2015-0197.

 B. Toxicological Points of Departure/Levels of Concern